Nijin22/unnamed-finance-manager/README.md

 Great to hear that!
 You will need a server that runs this API.

-#### Using the hosted application
-This GitHub repository's `master` branch is deployed on Google Cloud Run, reachable at [https://gcr.api.unfima.com](https://gcr.api.unfima.com/), which should be enough to get you started.
-Not that this provides NO guarantees regarding availability at all.
-Also all submitted data is handled by Google.
-If you care about availability or privacy, we strongly suggest hosting on your own.

 #### Using Docker
 This repository's `master` branch is also available as a Docker image via GitHub packages.
 To setup Unfima as a Docker image, use these commands: